Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (800) 551-6949 | Cove Palisades State Park Website | Hours: 24 hours

-Next time you find yourself in Central Oregon, I highly recommend checking out Cove Palisades State Park, a wilderness area sandwiched between both the Deschutes and Crooked River canyons.
+The next time you find yourself in Central Oregon, I highly recommend checking out Cove Palisades State Park, a wilderness area sandwiched between both the Deschutes and Crooked River canyons.
+Go whitewater rafting, paddleboarding, boating, fishing, hiking, camping, and so much more in Cove Palisades State Park.

 Oregon Coast Aquarium